Unscrabble: A procurement platform to measure impact

 However, the platform also assesses and aggregates enterprise capability and capacity, allowing enterprises who identify themselves as willing to be part of joint bids/ventures of similar businesses that they can connect with to submit joint bids for larger tenders.

-Part 1 of Unscrabble has already been developed, and is currently being piloted with Origin Energy and Silver Chef.
+Part 1 of Unscrabble has already been developed, and will be tested with our enterprise pilot customer Silver Chef.
 Through the partnership with Silver Chef in particular, we will be encouraging B-Corps and Social Enterprises to register their details on the platform.
 Having a substantial base of social enterprises, and existing corporate customers will allow us to develop and test Part 2, the RfQ module, over Q1 of 2018.

 Unscrabble work with a local development agency Creative Curiosity for all technical development.